TylerAckerson/seinfood/README.md

 In Phase 4, I will ensure that orders can be created and committed to the database by users.
 Users will be able to select menu items to view details and add them to their Orders.
+I will also need to create a way for users to place orders without entering payment information.

 After orders are submitted, the order statuses will be available, letting users know that their order is now in process and being handled by the restaurant.

-In order to complete orders, very basic credit card processing will be required.
-I will just validate that the user's VISA has the correct number and format of digits.

 [Details][phase-four]

-### Phase 5: Past Orders and Favorites (1 day)
+### Phase 5: Account Component and Past Orders (1 day)

-Phase 5 will allow for users to review their past orders from their account page.
-They will also be able to favorite menu items and restaurants.
+Phase 5 will create an account view/component and allow users to view their past orders.

 [Details][phase-five]